Why Redis is different compared to other key-value stores?

-- Redis is a different evolution path in the key-value DBs where values can contain more complex data types, with atomic operations defined against those data types.
+- Redis is a different evolution path in the key-value DBs where values can contain more complex data types, with atomic operations defined on those data types.
 Redis data types are closely related to fundamental data structures and are exposed to the programmer as such, without additional abstraction layers.

 What's the Redis memory footprint?

 64 bit systems will use considerably more memory than 32 bit systems to store the same keys, especially if the keys and values are small, this is because pointers takes 8 bytes in 64 bit systems.
 But of course the advantage is that you can have a lot of memory in 64 bit systems, so in order to run large Redis servers a 64 bit system is more or less required.
+The alternative is sharding.

 I like Redis high level operations and features, but I don't like that it takes everything in memory and I can't have a dataset larger the memory.
 Plans to change this?